investing4fun/blog/_posts/2020-12-22-investing.md

 This will include:

 - learn ways to trade automatically (from basics like stop loss orders, to trading algorithms that can signal certain market conditions, or even perform trades on my behalf),
-- find out more about different sectors (clean energy, AI/Robotics …),
+- find out more about different sectors (clean energy, AI/Robotics, healthcare, biotech …),
 - ethical investing,
 - research Forex, CFDs - is it something I could use to invest,
 - figure out best ways to diversity portfolio (funds, ETFs),